 - Imaging: An X-ray, MRI scan, or CT scan if the lipoma is large, has unusual features, or appears to go deeper into the muscle layer

 Treatment for Lipoma

-At UT Southwestern, our dermatologists and cosmetic and plastic surgeons typically recommend monitoring the lipoma for any changes.
-If the lipoma grows very large or begins to cause pain or other problems, we can remove it.
+At UT Southwestern, our dermatologists and cosmetic and plastic surgeons typically recommend monitoring the lipoma if it’s small and not growing.
+If the lipoma grows large or begins to cause pain or other problems, it can be removed.
 Our procedures to remove a lipoma include:

 Showing 4 locations